MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 4. In the **Assign products** pane, select **Replace existing product license assignments** \> **Next**.

-5. Switch the toggle to the **On** position for the licenses you want to assign to these users.
+5. Switch the toggle to the **On** position for the licenses that you want to assign to these users.

     To limit which services are available to the users, switch the toggles to the **Off** position for the services that you don't want that users to have.
 Any previous license assignments for the selected users will be removed.